cpendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The '100-change owner and group' file changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

-The '101-symbolic l ink permissions' file changes  the owner and the group owner of _hello to vincent and staff respectively.
+The '101-symbolic link permissions' file changes  the owner and the group owner of _hello to vincent and staff respectively.

+The '102-if_only' file changes the owner of the file hello to betty only if it is owned by the user guillaume.